 Biodynamic Craniosacral Therapy and the biomechanical Craniosacral approach are different techniques in theory and application.
 Each technique has its own unique value.
 Both are very gentle and emphasize deep listening.
 Both techniques are highly supportive for the central nervous system and result in therapeutic change.

 I am constantly amazed by the healing potential unlocked during this seemingly simple work.
 In the still spaciousness that is created by “listening carefully without intending” the body can remember its own treatment plan and begin to correct that which is necessary.
 I invite you to experience this beautiful work with me, and I hope you will fall in love with it as I have.
-If you have any questions, please call 503-922-3233 (landline, no text) or click below to book an appointment.
+If you have any questions, feel free to send an email or click here to book an appointment.